Shivam4410/Insurance-Data-Analysis-Project-Using-Power-BI/README.md

 ## 💡 Key Insights Delivered

-- Claim Status Distribution: Majority of claims are settled (~3.4K), followed by rejected (~2.4K) and pending (~2.3K).
+- **Claim Status Distribution** → Majority of claims are **settled (~3.4K), followed by rejected (~2.4K) and pending (~2.3K)**
-- Premium by Policy Type: Health policies contribute the highest premium (~2.5M), followed by Travel (~1.6M).
+- **Premium by Policy Type** → Health policies contribute the **highest premium (~2.5M), followed by Travel (~1.6M)**
-- Claim Amount by Age Group: Adults account for the highest claim amount (~10M), indicating higher risk or coverage.
+- **Claim Amount by Age Group** → Adults account for the highest **claim amount (~10M), indicating higher risk or coverage**
-- Policy Status: 58.13% of policies are inactive, suggesting potential churn or renewal issues.
+- **Policy Status** → 58.13% of policies are inactive, suggesting potential churn or renewal issues
-- Gender Distribution: Balanced customer base with 5001 females and 5003 males.
+- **Gender Distribution** → Balanced customer base with 5001 females and 5003 males

 ---

 ## 🎯 Recommendations

-1. Targeted Retention Campaigns: Focus on converting inactive policies to active through personalized outreach.
+1. **Targeted Retention Campaigns** → Focus on converting inactive policies to active through personalized outreach
-2. Claim Process Optimization: Investigate reasons behind high rejection rates and streamline documentation requirements.
+2. **Claim Process Optimization** → Investigate reasons behind high rejection rates and streamline documentation requirements
-3. Product Strategy: Expand health insurance offerings given its financial contribution and popularity.
+3. **Product Strategy** → Expand health insurance offerings given its financial contribution and popularity
-4. Age-Based Risk Assessment: Reassess coverage strategies for adult customers to manage high claim volumes.
+4. **Age-Based Risk Assessment** → Reassess coverage strategies for adult customers to manage high claim volumes
-5. Customer Segmentation: Use age and gender insights to tailor marketing and policy features.
+5. **Customer Segmentation** → Use age and gender insights to tailor marketing and policy features

 ---

 ## 🛠 Tools & Skills Used

-- **Power BI Desktop**:  Main data visualization platform used for report creation.
+- **Power BI Desktop**:  Main data visualization platform used for report creation
 - **Microsoft SQL Server**: Extracting,data-type conversion and backend data storage and querying
-- **Excel/CSV**: Raw data was imported from CSV files into MSSQL using the Excel data connector.
+- **Excel/CSV**: Raw data was imported from CSV files into MSSQL using the Excel data connector
-- **Power Query (ETL)**: Data transformation and cleaning layer for reshaping and preparing the data.
+- **Power Query (ETL)**: Data transformation and cleaning layer for reshaping and preparing the data
 - **Data Storytelling**: Turning dashboards into actionable insights

 ---

 ## ✅ Conclsuion

 This Power BI dashboard empowers Insurance data with a comprehensive view of its insurance operations.
-By leveraging data visualization and analytics, the company can make informed decisions to enhance customer satisfaction, optimize claims management, and drive business growth.
+By leveraging data visualization and analytics, the company can make informed decisions to enhance customer satisfaction, optimize claims management, and drive business growth